INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization: Introduction

 However, first-order algorithms have several drawbacks.
-First, they converge to a first-order stationary point, i.e. \(\mathbf{x}\), where \(||\nabla f(\mathbf{x})|| \xrightarrow{} 0\), which also includes a saddle point.
-Convergence to saddle points is undesirable in engineering applications and in the training of machine learning models \cite{choromanska2015loss}.
-Second, they converge slowly for high-dimensional problems.
-Finally, they do not adequately capture the topology of the landscape.
+They converge slowly for high-dimensional problems.
+Also, they do not adequately capture the topology of the landscape.
 To this end, second-order methods are promising and have shown, both empirically and theoretically, a faster convergence rate to second-order stationary points and resilience to ill-conditioning of the problem.
 The search direction in a second-order method is based on the Hessian or its approximation and gradient information of the objective function.
 Computing the Hessian enables capturing the function's curvature.
 Newton's method is a popular second-order method to solve nonlinear optimization problems.

-Although Newton's method exhibits impressive convergence characteristics compared to first-order approaches \cite{nocedal1999numerical, DBLP:journals/corr/abs-1806-00413}, its broad application to large-scale nonconvex optimization problems poses significant challenges.
+Although Newton's method exhibits impressive convergence characteristics compared to first-order approaches \cite{ karimireddy2018global, nocedal1999numerical}, its broad application to large-scale nonconvex optimization problems poses significant challenges.
 First, the memory requirement increases with the square of the number of variables.
 Second, the Hessian calculation can be expensive.
 Third, finding the search direction requires Hessian matrix inversion at each iteration.
 Finally, Newton's direction for nonconvex problems may not be descent at each iteration.
 However, several practical applications involve nonconvex problems, including training neural networks, computational chemistry, designing distillation columns, and reactor networks.